 i).
 Google Analytics

-This website uses Google Analytics, a web analysis service provided by Google Inc. ("Google").
+Our site use Google Analytics, a web analysis service provided by Google Inc. ("Google").
 Google Analytics works using cookies.

 The anonymisation process takes place within the European Union or the European Economic Area, except in exceptional cases, where your full IP address may be sent to a Google server in the USA and shortened there.